Luxury Kitchen Design San Francisco Bay.

 At Hacienda on the Beach, we were a bit conservative with the budget, and as a second home to the client, not much personal cooking was to be involved.

 The Backsplash in slab made the statement.
 We used the house as guests many times and the kitchen worked very well for all purposes.
 Notice the Volcanic stone floor which was part of the home purchase.
-Over the years we gradually replaced it in the interiors for a softer more comfortable local limestone.
+Over the years we gradually replaced it in the interiors for a softer more comfortable local limestone floors.

 Sub-Zero side by side and professional gas cooktop.

 See.
-Wet Bar for this kitchen below.
+Wet Bar for this kitchen at the bottom section.

 We wanted the kitchen cabinetry to be a color, so we selected blue.
 While we wanted to see the kitchen from the great room.
 However to contain the cooking smells, hence we glazed the enclosure.
 The Island in butcher block is rotated, and ends in a round table shape accommodating 5 places.